-In this study, various ground shaking, response and damage parameters are examined for post-earthquake applications.
-Peak ground motion values, elastic response spectra, spectrum intensity, drift spectrum, inelastic spectra, and hysteretic energy spectrum are examined.
-Two improved damage spectra are also examined.
-The improved damage spectra will be zero if the response remains elastic, and will be unity when the displacement capacity under monotonic deformation is reached.
-Furthermore, the proposed damage spectra can be reduced to the special cases of normalized hysteretic energy and displacement ductility spectra.
-The proposed damage spectra are promising for various seismic vulnerability studies and post-earthquake applications.
+Various ground shaking and damage parameters are examined for post-earthquake applications.
+Peak ground motion values, elastic response spectra, spectrum intensity, drift spectrum, inelastic spectra, hysteretic energy spectrum, and two improved damage spectra are examined.
+The proposed damage spectra will be zero if the response remains elastic, and will be unity when the displacement capacity under monotonic deformation is reached.
+The damage spectra can be reduced to the special cases of normalized hysteretic energy and displacement ductility spectra.
+The proposed damage spectra are promising for seismic vulnerability studies and post-earthquake applications of existing facilities, and performance-based design of new structures.